Health insurance

 Exceptions to IHIP requirement

-School of Medicine students
+School of Medicine MD Program

 If you want to opt out of the university's IHIP, you must complete the Commuting Canadian Health Insurance Waiver form.